socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContainerDiagram.md

 * Be consistent.
 * Provide a legend.

-See section "Notation, notation, notation2 on the [C4 model home page](https://c4model.com/#notation) and its [diagram review checklist](https://c4model.com/assets/software-architecture-diagram-review-checklist.pdf) for more hints.
+See section "Notation, notation, notation" on the [C4 model home page](https://c4model.com/#notation) and its [diagram review checklist](https://c4model.com/assets/software-architecture-diagram-review-checklist.pdf) for more hints.

 ### Origins and Signs of Use